 BACKGROUND

-The Farmer-to-Farmer (F2F) East Africa program that leverages US volunteer’s expertise to assist small holder farmers and small scale processors in East Africa to improve their business practices through volunteer assignments conducted with host organizations.
-Through F2F, CRS will improve the livelihoods and nutritional status of significant numbers of low income households by: i) broadening their participation in established commodity value chains as producers and service providers; ii) strengthening community resilience to shocks such as droughts, that adversely affect livelihoods; and iii) preserving/enhancing natural resources upon which most rural communities depend.
-CRS will also increase the American public’s understanding of international development programs and foster increased cross-cultural understanding between host countries and US volunteers.
+The Farmer-to-Farmer (F2F) East Africa program that leverages US expertise to assist small holder farmers and small scale processors in East Africa to improve their business practices through volunteer assignments conducted with host organizations.
+Through F2F, CRS improves livelihoods and nutrition of significant numbers of low income households by: i) broadening participation in established commodity value chains as producers and service providers; ii) strengthening community resilience to shocks that adversely affect livelihoods; and iii) preserving/enhancing natural resources upon which most rural communities depend.
+CRS also increases the American public’s understanding of international development programs and fosters increased cross-cultural understanding between host countries and US volunteers.

 Uganda considers oilseed crops as one of several strategic commodities to spearhead the transformation of the agriculture sector from subsistence to commercial farming.
 The government strategy is to increase production of raw materials including increasing the production of sunflower and groundnuts.
 Developing the oilseed crops subsector supports Uganda’s agriculture strategy, increases smallholder incomes and strengthens Uganda’s position among regional markets.
 Moreover, oilseed crops improve household nutrition in addition to being lucrative cash crops.
 The F2F Uganda oilseeds project target groundnut, soybean and sunflower value chains.

-Recent data indicates that Uganda’s edible oil demand stands at 120,000 MT against a production capacity of 40,000 MT, resulting in a deficit of 80,000 MT annually.
+Recent data indicate that Uganda’s edible oil demand stands at 120,000 MT against a production capacity of 40,000 MT, resulting in a deficit of 80,000 MT annually.
 Uganda’s high edible oil demand is due to its varied usage throughout the country.
 Vegetable oil is not only used for domestic cooking, but also for commercial baking, the food service industry and the manufacture of detergents.
 Vegetable oil demand has continued to outstrip supply, forcing the country to rely on imports.

 There are several constraints to oil seed crops value chain identified limiting the productivity and ability for smallholders to earn incomes from oil seed crops farming including lower producer knowledge of proper agronomic practices, limited accessibility to improved varieties of seed , high post-harvest losses, weak producer associations, deteriorating land resources, poor market linkages and credit access.

 The biggest challenge facing the Loro-Oyam SACCO is how to operationalize their activities such as credit management, financial reporting, budget preparations and product development for efficiency and transparency.
-This was the basis for the host’s request for CRS F2F technical intervention in standardization of the accounting policies and procedures.
+This was the basis for the host’s request for CRS F2F technical assistance in standardizing accounting policies and procedures.

 ISSUE DESCRIPTION: